rchanrenous/42_projects/so_long/README.md

 The project is entirely coded in C language with limited standard library function usage, and uses a Makefile to build the program.

 Special care is given to program error management and avoiding memory leaks at all times.

+The project is implemented according to Ecole 42's code norm: https://github.com/42School/norminette/tree/a9e1a3dde004b4f997194b3594292a7ee6eb49b3.

 ## Requirements